-We spent time in dozens of national parks as we traveled through the United States so we can say with some degree of expertise that all of them are amazing in their own unique ways—Yellowstone has geothermal marvels, Denali delivers epic peaks, Crater Lake shows off the power of volcanoes.
-Then there are national parks that have it all, like Lassen Volcanic National Park in California, which was founded on August 9, 1916 and celebrates its 97th birthday today.
+We spent time in dozens of US national parks as we traveled through the United States so we can say with some degree of expertise that all of them are amazing in their own unique ways.
+Yellowstone has geothermal marvels, Denali delivers epic peaks, Crater Lake shows off the power of volcanoes.
+Then there are national parks that have it all, like Lassen Volcanic National Park in California.

-Within its 106,452 acre (43,080 ha) domain Lassen packs in geothermals and summits plus all four types of volcanoes.
+Founded on August 9, 1916 Lassen Volcanic National Park covers 106,452 acre (43,080 ha) and packs in geothermals and summits plus all four types of volcanoes.
 Over three days of utterly perfect temperatures we manage to explore most of this diverse park from our base in the Summit Lake North Campground.

 Warming up on the Cinder Cone Trail